jesskelsall/astarus/storylines/saoirses-aasimar-cleansing.md

 Saoirse will continue having deva dreams depicting altered past events that she has already experienced, with [Mykiel](../characters/mykiel.md) present.
 He will test her devotion and resolve.
 If she pleases him, he will continue to help her.

 In the long term, Saoirse will get the opportunity to kill [Effie Silttooth](../characters/effie-silttooth.md).
-Doing so will be the final piece of the puzzle that converts her from a fallen [aasimar](../lineages/aasimar.md) to a protector [aasimar](../lineages/aasimar.md).
+Doing so will be the final piece of the puzzle that converts her from a fallen [aasimar](../lineages/aasimar.md) to a "zealous" [aasimar](../lineages/aasimar.md).
+This will see her adopt a radiant form that summons two giant radiant daggers that she can use to enhance her attacks.

 Prior to that, with [Robin](../players/robin.md)'s blessing, Saoirse will trade in warlock levels at key points and replace them with multi-classed levels in cleric or paladin (her choice).
 The less warlock she is, the closer to being saved she is.